oliverius/logo/docs/part9.md

 title: [9]
 permalink: /part9/
 ---
-# Your wish is my command (or my procedure)
+## Your wish is my command (or my procedure)

-In the previous part we refactored the code for the tokenizer so now we can accept that the brackets can "touch" another tokens like in `repeat 4 [fd 60 rt 90]`.
-In this part we are going to be able to create a procedure and call it as many times as we want, for example: (TODO REF to index.md)
+In the [previous part](/logo/part8) we refactored the code for the tokenizer so now we can accept that the brackets can "touch" another tokens like in `repeat 4 [fd 60 rt 90]`.
+In this part we are going to be able to create a procedure and call it as many times as we want; if we refer to the second example in the [scope we did previously](/logo/index).

 ```
 to square :side